-Clearly the heavy figures to the arch requiring the power driven from the weight of the clock when striking.
+Clearly the heavy figures to the arch require the power driven from the weight of the clock when striking.
 An interesting feature on the dial of this clock, is the plaque by the order of the Patentee No. 5.
 This clocks feature automaton must have been patented.

 The clock above is a superb C1790 Scottish antique grandfather clock and more details again can be found but clicking on this link, Scott Edinburgh Automaton Grandfather Clock .

 Grantham Automaton Clock

 More details of this exceedingly rare automaton antique grandfather clock here.
 Grantham Automaton Antique Grandfather Clock .
 This clock features an automaton game of Badminton.
 It is very rare and is again working from the pendulum / anchor.
 It is a glorious antique clock with wonderful mahogany veneers and of 8 day duration.

 The clock above is a superb arched painted dial with ‘Adam and Eve’ automaton to the arch.
 Adam and Eve depictings usually involve automaton arms holding the apple.
 Sometimes even the serpent moving on the tree.
 This clock dates from C1780 and is in a lovely mahogany cabinet.